xemonix0/Cherry-Doom/docs/nughud.md

   NHW0NUM# - Weapon unavailable, where # is a number between 1 and 9 (inclusive)
   NHW1NUM# - Weapon available, where # is a number between 1 and 9 (inclusive)

+Keys:

+  NHKEYS# -- Key, where # is a number between 0 and 8 (inclusive)
 ```

 ### Text Lines